top of page

 On 27 November 2024, the Autism Research Clinic was officially launched by the University of Auckland Centre for Brain Research director, Distinguished Professor Sir Richard Faull.

-More on this recent development, here.
+More on this very recent development, here.

 STAY IN TOUCH ON SOCIAL MEDIA